metricly/metricly-docs/content/account-admin/reports-email.md

 ### Daily EBS volumes on stopped EC2s

+How to subscribe to daily EBS volumes on stopped EC2s emails:

 1. Navigate to **Cost Management**.
 2. Scroll to the **EBS volumes on stopped EC2s** card.